RJ17313/discord-tts-bot/README.md

 7. Run `node .` to finally run the bot

 ## Why?
 After going through my Github repositories, I have noticed that the code on my repositories does not accurately reflect my current skill set as an aspiring developer.
 I released Discord-TTS-Bot 11 months ago from today because I was learning Python and made a short bot because I thought the idea of a TTS Discord bot was cool.
 Recently however, I have been picking up on JavaScript and decided to recreate this bot as to both learn, and showcase my progress as a developer.
 While I have not intended to host this bot, feel free to clone this repository and host it yourself if you are curious.
+Version 1.0 of the bot is still avaliable if you switch over to the `v1.0` branch.
+I have not modified v1.0 at all since the creation of v2.0 and as a final note, I created v2.0 in one day.

 ## FAQ
 **Question:** Will you continue to update this bot?